-Vegan lunches are really nutritious,

-Colourful, exciting, fresh and delicious!"
+Vegan lunches are really nutritious, Colourful, exciting, fresh and delicious!"
 Emma pondered, then said, "That makes sense to me, so ...
 I reckon I'll give Meat Free Monday a go!"

-They both soon found Mondays to be so much fun, That they wanted to shout and to tell everyone!
+They both soon found Mondays to be so much fun That they wanted to shout and to tell everyone!
 They made banners and leaflets and recipe books.
 They even got help from celebrity cooks!

-They wrote to the Pope, the PM and the King, Inviting them all to try out this thing!
+They wrote to the Pope and they wrote to the Queen And persuasively asked the Prime Minister to go green!
 If school kids can do it, then surely can't they?
 It's simple to eat veggie food for a day!

 They went on TV - on the BBC news!
 A nationwide platform - they had nothing to lose!
 Meat Free Monday spread quickly beyond the UK, From Paris to Sydney, Hong Kong to LA.